awslabs/sbt-aws/docs/public/README.md

 }
 ```

-Although this looks like a lot of code, it's still a single construct, with a lot of configuration sent to it.
+Although this looks like a lot of code, it's still very few constructs.
 Now that we've defined our app plane, let's again open up the `hello-cdk.ts` file in the `bin` directory of your CDK app.
 Once open, uncomment each commented line.
 The final file should look like this:

 ```typescript
 #!/usr/bin/env node